 Be prepared to talk with your patients and reassure them that the benefits of measles immunization outweigh any adverse effects associated with the measles-mumps-rubella (MMR) vaccine.

 Some parents may consider refusing or delaying vaccinations because they are concerned about the number of vaccines given in a child’s first two years of life.
-Encourage your patients to follow the recommended immunization schedules, which are based on the best available data and are designed to maximize benefit and minimize risk.
+Encourage your patients to follow the recommended immunization schedules, which are based on the best available data and designed to maximize benefit and minimize risk.

-Parents cite concerns about fever, seizure, and autism as reasons for refusing the MMR vaccine.
+Parents may be concerns about fever, seizure, and autism as reasons for refusing the MMR vaccine.
 Reassure your patients that getting the MMR vaccine is much safer than getting measles.
 Although some people may experience mild temporary adverse effects such as burning or stinging at the site of the shot, fever, or rash, it is important to emphasize that most people who get the vaccine have no problems with it.
 Severe adverse effects of the MMR vaccine — such as immunization-related seizures — are rare.

 If parents are concerned about an association between MMR vaccination and autism, reassure them that the claim that the MMR vaccine causes autism is a myth and is not true.
 The single study that purported to show a connection between the MMR vaccine and autism has been discredited and retracted.
 Numerous well conducted medical studies have consistently repeatedly shown that there is not an increased risk of autism after receiving the MMR vaccine.